Energy sector expertise

 The Hague is also home to one of the most recognised names in the Energy industry, Royal Dutch Shell, as well as being a regional centre for other important players such as Kuwait Petroleum (Q8).
 Orsted & Total.
 This is then the logical place for several networks and organisations that represent the interests of companies holding exploration licences in the Netherlands, such as NOGEPA and VNPI.

-This infrastructure opens up opportunities for companies working in Oil & Gas.
+This infrastructure opens up opportunities for companies working in Oil & Gas as well as for events being held here on this topic.

 Various international Energy engineering enterprises such as Worley & McDermott have chosen The Hague for their operations.